 Getting involved at your child’s primary school

 There are often lots of opportunities to be involved in primary schools, because they tend to be smaller than secondary schools.
-Some ways to get involved at your child’s primary school are:
+You can get involved at your child’s primary school by:

-- volunteering at the school – for example, helping with classroom activities like reading groups or in the school canteen
+- volunteering – for example, helping with classroom activities like reading groups or excursions or in the school canteen

-- working in school governance – for example, school councils, parents and citizens committees, or building and maintenance sub-committees
+- attending parent groups or committees – for example, school councils, parents and citizens committees, or building and maintenance sub-committees

 - working on school fundraisers and events – for example, school fairs and raffles